nu7hatch/react/README.md

     reboot: |
       reboot

-And now you can start consumer.
+And now you can start a consumer.

     react my_commands.yml